jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

 I question the way the Relationships topic is approached.

 I think it is an interesting idea.
 But it seems presented in a way that all relationships are supposed to be bidirectional.
 In one of my prototype apps for a programming environment this idea was sort of centric.
-But now that the notation seems more important to me trying to push constructs that might not be that widely applicable, this seems to disturb the story.
+But now that the notation seems more important to me, trying to push constructs that might not be that widely applicable, this seems to disturb the story.

 It seems to be more about an idea for ubiquitous bidirectional relationships.
 It seems that Relationships in my view back then was synonymous for bi-directional relationships and my idea was you should make most relationships bi-directional.
 But the problem with, that I have with that now, is that doing so sort of removes hierarchy: everything seems to land on the same level of the containment structure, if every relationship is mutual.
 I had some ideas how to then solve that again, with relationship direction.
 I think I still like that idea.
 But now I have a construct proposal, that seems to be pushed too hard to the foreground, that seems something you should be able to choose, not something you should be pushed down your throat, excuse the sarcasm.
 And unless I finish it, it seems to hinder the notation, that I find more important than having all relationships be bi-directional.